Court-martial of Terry Lakin: Support for Lakin

 When contacted by the Greeley Tribune in spring 2010, Lakin's father—Frank Lakin—said that his son's video "does not reflect the opinions or the attitude of the family by any means […] We're Obama supporters."

 Prior to Lakin officially violating his order to deploy, former Republican US Senator Bob Smith, who founded the American Patriot Foundation, said: "...my personal belief is that when an officer has a constitutional question I don't have a problem with that being answered, that's his legal right to have that answered, but I'm not involved in it."
-Jelani Cobb with The New Yorker reported in 2016 that then-Congressional Representative Tom Price spoke about Lakin in 2009/2010, saying that the lientenant-colonel had raised salient questions about President Obama's eligibility for office.
+Jelani Cobb with The New Yorker reported in 2016 that then-Congressional Representative Tom Price spoke about Lakin in 2009/2010, saying that the lieutenant-colonel had raised salient questions about President Obama's eligibility for office.

 Three retired United States generals expressed support for Lakin.
 The first was retired Army Major General Paul E. Vallely, a senior military analyst for Fox News.
 In an interview, Vallely stated "I think many in the military – and many out of the military – question the natural-birth status of Barack Obama."
 Following Vallely's announcement, retired Army Major General Jerry Curry and retired Air Force Lieutenant General (and Fox News analyst) Thomas McInerney also expressed public support for Lakin.